 - You feel unstable, like you’re knee is ready to ‘give out’

-V. K. Puppala, M.D. sees patients at his Villa Rica, Georgia office.
+Atlanta pain specialist V. K. Puppala, M.D. sees patients at his Villa Rica, Georgia office.
 Patients from all over the Metro Atlanta area seek his help.
 As the premier Atlanta pain specialist, Dr. Puppala is genuinely concerned about his patient’s general well-being and is known for treating all his patients with respect and compassion.
 Dr. Puppala takes a multidisciplinary approach by incorporating a number of minimally invasive interventional methods using practical restoration and effective medication management.
 Call 770-627-7246 or 770-MAP-PAIN today to make an appointment.